Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

-{\bf Optimization.} The past several decades have seen the development of theory and methods for optimizing systems governed by large-scale CSE models, typically in the form of ODEs or PDEs.
+{\bf Optimization and optimal control.} The past several decades have seen the development of theory and methods for optimizing systems governed by large-scale CSE models, typically involving ODEs or PDEs.
 Such problems usually take the form of optimal control, optimal design, or inverse problems.
 Among other reasons, these problems are challenging because, upon discretization, the ODEs or PDEs result in very high-dimensional nonlinear constraints for the optimization problem; exploiting the structure of these constraints is essential in order to make the solution of the differential equation-constrained optimization problem tractable.
 The optimization problems are made further challenging by additional inequality constraints, in the form of state or control constraints.

 We identify five areas where research is needed.
 First, the successes of the methods mentioned above must be extended to more complex (multiscale/multiphysics) state equations.
 Second, methods must be developed that overcome the curse of dimensionality associated with discrete decision variables.
-Third, addressing the challenges of nonsmooth objectives or constraints is critical for a number of applications.
+Third, enhancing scalability of methods developed for nonsmooth objectives or constraints is critical for a number of large-scale applications.
 Fourth, the increasing interest in optimization of systems governed by stochastic ODEs or PDEs necessitates the creation of a new class of stochastic optimization methods that can handle problems with very high-dimensional constraints and random variables.
+This requires advancing mathematical models of optimal control under uncertainty and risk.
 Fifth, optimization methods are needed that can rigorously employ reduced models for much (or even all) of the optimization as surrogates for the underlying high-fidelity ODE/PDE models when the latter become particularly expensive to solve.